zetanumbers/book/src/natural-aliasing.md

 The same marker lifetime establishes that these cells alias the same memory region.
 Compiler would complain otherwise if such `Cell` is designed properly (like [`GhostCell`] is).
 This syntax essentially expresses the notion of "if you have put something in `a` or `b` you will get it from `a` and `b`", for aliasing references `a` and `b`.
-However it is unseparable, as you cannot look at only one of two variables, without knowing what happens to the second one.
+However it is indivisible, as you cannot look at only one of two variables, without knowing what happens to the second one.
 Instead of picking memory regions at random, programmers rely on memory allocators to ensure their memory is generally unaliased.
 *Aliasing information is essential to develop a reasonable program*.